craigsapp/ratioscore/doc/generator/index.md

 {% include_relative styles-local.html %}
 {% include_relative scripts-local.html %}

-This page can be used to create a Ratioscore template:
+Use the following form to create a blank Ratioscore.

 <nobr>
 	Timeline: